AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

 media clip in the button.
 The media server must support CITP and be patched as an active fixture for the thumbnails to work.

-For Ai media servers please see Section 12 on page 265 for more details of how Synergy allows you to control the setup and media playback.
+For Ai media servers please see the [Synergy](../synergy.md) section for more details of how Synergy allows you to control the setup and media playback.

 ![Clip Selection](/docs/images/image147.png)